dais-ita/dais-ita.github.io/dais/clusters/cluster3.md

 permalink: /cluster3/
 ---

-# Cluster 3: Integrating Ad-hoc Coalition Teams and Understanding Dynamic Audiences
+# Cluster 3: Integrating Ad hoc Coalition Teams and Understanding Dynamic Audiences
 This cluster is broken down into a number of themes, each of which has one or more achievements.
 For each achievement there are details about military relevance, scientific advances provided as a textual summary and, in some cases, a demonstration or presentation video.